Things to do with kids in Grindelwald and Lauterbrunnen

 This apartment in Lauterbrunnen offers a warm, cosy stay with just a touch of modern luxury.
 With 3 bedrooms and 2 bathrooms you can spread out in style.

 Where to eat in Lauterbrunnen and Grindelwald

-To be totally honest we had been travelling for a number of weeks by the time we reached Grindelwald and the appeal of staying in a house meant that we were keen to eat in and save some dollars.
-Besides the view from our Airbnb was more spectacular than most restaurants could offer so a glass of wine looking out at the mountains was pure bliss each evening.
+To be totally honest we had been travelling for a number of weeks by the time we reached Grindelwald and the appeal of staying in a house meant that we were keen to eat in and save some money.
+Besides the view from our Airbnb was more spectacular than most restaurants could offer so a glass of wine with dinner overlooking the mountains was pure bliss each evening.

-Grindelwald, and Switzerland in general is an expensive country to eat out, particularly when travelling with kids.
-There is a fantastic Coop supermarket in the centre of the village which was well stocked to self-cater for your stay and to pick up snacks and supplies before heading out for day hikes.
+Grindelwald offers a fantastic Coop supermarket in the centre of the village which was well stocked to self-cater for your stay and to pick up snacks and supplies before heading out for day hikes.